thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/getting-started/page.md

 ## Sending Simple AS4 Message

-The first example consists of a AS4 message with a single payload that’s being send from one AS4 .NET Instance to another.
+The first example consists of a AS4 message with a single payload that is being sent from one AS4 .NET Instance to another.
 This example is the simplest form of sending a message, <u>it contains no compression, signing or encryption</u>.

 Go to `AS4 .NET Sender\samples\messages` folder and copy the `01-sample-message.xml` to the configured `AS4 .NET Sender in the messages\out` folder.